Firefox just launched a 2018 election survival kit to combat bad information

 The internet is about as clean as a public toilet, and election season is like the end of the night in a busy bar.
 Web pages are littered with misleading election ads and deceptive social media screeds authored by who knows.

 To combat this onslaught, Mozilla, the nonprofit behind the privacy-focused Firefox web browser, is offering a free packet of tools—called the Firefox Election Bundle—to help users navigate the coming mayhem.
-Starting today, current Firefox users will see a ribbon at the bottom of their browser that links to the landing page, providing information on electoral deception through articles, documentaries, relevant episodes of Mozilla’s IRL podcast, and hand-selected political articles from its bookmarking service, Pocket.
+Starting today, the Mozilla home page will provide information on electoral deception through articles, documentaries, relevant episodes of Mozilla’s IRL podcast, and hand-selected political articles from its bookmarking service, Pocket.
 It also has a tool for checking whether you are registered to vote.
-And come Monday, newbies who download Firefox will get the option to install the Election Bundle with the browser.

 “We want to make it even easier than going out and searching by packaging that [information] together,” says Mozilla CMO Jascha Kaykas-Wolfe.